-There are two build modes available when creating RAID arrays, Standard (or nondestructive) and Destructive.
-Destructive mode is much faster than the standard build mode.
+There are two build modes available when creating RAID 4 or RAID 5 arrays, Non-destructive and Destructive.
+Destructive is much faster than the standard build mode.
 When in destructive build mode, the firmware writes a pattern of zeros across all disks.
-If this build process is interrupted by rebooting the computer, the build process will continue in the much slower standard non-destructive build mode.
-The destructive build mode is only available from within the BIOS version (<Ctrl>+<G>) of the Storage Console.
-For the SRCZCR controller, background initialization does not continue during POST until after the OS driver is loaded.
+If this build process is interrupted by rebooting the computer, the build process will continue in the much slower non-destructive build mode.
+RAID1 and RAID10 do support non-destructive build only.

-4.3.10 Configurable Disk Drive SCSI Parameters
+4.3.10 Configurable SCSI Parameters

 When a SCSI hard disk drive is initialized the first time by the RAID controller, its SCSI parameters are automatically set to their optimal settings.
-Most settings are set automatically and can not be configured manually.
-To view or configure disk drive SCSI parameters from the Storage Console, choose Advanced Setup $\rightarrow$ Configure Physical Devices $\rightarrow$ Select Physical Drive $\rightarrow$ SCSI Parameter/Initialize.
+Manual configuration is not required.
+However, the RAID controller allows for the custom configuration of several SCSI parameters on a "hard disk drive-by-hard disk drive" basis.
+There are several settings that can be configured by using the Storage Console menu Advanced Setup $\rightarrow$ Configure Physical Devices $\rightarrow$ Select Physical Drive $\rightarrow$ SCSI Parameter/Initialize:

-Table 4-8.
+Table 16.
 Configurable Disk Drive SCSI Parameters

-Parameter Setting/ Value Configuration Description Synch.
-Transfer Enabled / Disabled Automatic This setting when enabled allows the controller to operate in synchronous transfer mode Synch.
-Transfer Rate Speed (MB/sec) Automatic Allows for the setting of the speed for the SCSI hard disks (up to 320 MB/sec for U320 drives).
+Parameter Setting/Value Description Synch.
+Transfer Enabled / Disabled This setting when enabled allows the controller to operate in synchronous transfer mode Synch.
+Transfer Rate Speed (MB/sec) Allows for the setting of the speed for the SCSI hard disks (up to 320 MB/sec for U320 drives).
 No matter the setting, the SCSI bus will negotiate the fastest speed up to this setting.
 Lowering the setting will force the disk drive to transfer at the lower speed.
-Disconnect Enabled / Disabled Automatic Enabling this setting allows for the disk drive to disconnect from the SCSI bus when it's not participating in a transfer.
+Disconnect Enabled / Disabled Enabling this setting allows for the disk drive to disconnect from the SCSI bus when it's not participating in a transfer.
 This allows for optimal bus utilization by all devices on the bus.
-Tagged Queues On / Off Automatic When enabled, this feature allows the SCSI disk drive to execute more than one command at a time.
-Disk Read and Write Cache On / Off Configurable For performance reasons, the Read Ahead and Write cache of the hard disk drives should always be on.
-This is the default setting.
+Tagged Queues On / Off When enabled, this feature allows the SCSI disk drive more than one command at a time.
+When enabled, this feature allows the SCSI disk drive to execute more than one command at a time.
+Disk Read and Write Cache On / Off For performance reasons, the Read Ahead and Write cache of the hard disk drives should always be on.
+Domain Validation On / Off Using the <f4> key while in this menu accesses this parameter.
+When this is set to On, Domain validation allows for a cyclical check of the correct data transfer at a given rate.</f4>

-4.3.11 Configurable I/O Controller SCSI Parameters
+4.3.11 PCI Hot Plug